Modern Monsters: The Other in Contemporary American Texts

 Module co-ordinator: Dr Sarah Graham

 Who are the monsters in contemporary America?
 Those who transgress boundaries of sex, gender, race, sexuality?
 Those whose bodies are 'different', whose very identity contests and destabilises the dominant order?
-This module explores representations of the Other, individuals who might be deemed monstrous in the challenges they pose to the ideals and norms of the United States in the 1990s and 2000s.
+In this module you will explore representations of the Other, individuals who might be deemed monstrous in the challenges they posed to the ideals and norms of the United States in the 1990s and 2000s.

 - Six Degrees of Separation (by John Guare, 1992) [play]

 - Thelma and Louise (directed by Ridley Scott, 1991) [film]